gglinzijie/Master-thesis/README.md

 Repository for master thesis
-title:
+Title:
 Genomic prediction of host resistance to Heterobothrium okamotoi in Takifugu rubripes
 Author:
 Lin zijie